khondula/saltmap/README.md

 * `validated_areas.R` - uses polygons created from visual inspection of candidate areas to crop candidate areas to validated areas with the `intersect()` function in rgeos.

+__What is the total area of validated polygons?__

+* supervised classification with training data, estimate total area with uncertainty using confusion matrix